p1rse/robot-sumo-start-module/source/Prebuilt_Module/README.md

 Read Me
 =====================
-Version 0.16 is the version that was first sold at RobotChallenge 2012
+Hardware version 0.16 is the version that was first sold at RobotChallenge 2012